-There are eight affiliations in the Star TrekTM Customizable Card GameTM: Federation, Bajoran, Cardassian, Romulan, Klingon, Dominion, Ferengi (to be developed in the Rules of Acquisition expansion set) and Borg.
-Other cards are Non-Aligned or Neutral, meaning that they can work with any affiliation except Borg.
-Each affiliation (as well as Non-Aligned and Neutral) has a distinct border color and a unique icon in the upper left corner of each card.
+There are nine full affiliations in the Star TrekTM Customizable Card GameTM: Federation, Bajoran, Cardassian, Romulan, Klingon, Dominion, Ferengi, Non-Aligned, and Borg, plus a few Neutral cards (also considered an affiliation).
+Each affiliation has a distinct border color and a unique icon in the upper left corner of each card.

-A few cards, such as Major Rakal, the Klaestron Outpost and the Cha'Joh, are multi-affiliation; they have two or more different affiliations for you to choose from.
+A few cards, such as Tallera, the Klaestron Outpost, and the Cha'Joh, are multi-affiliation; they have two or more different affiliations for you to choose from.

-When customizing a deck, you may choose to play with one affiliation or to form alliances of two or more.
-Normally, cards from different affiliations cannot work together.
-For example, Federation personnel cannot board a Bajoran ship.
+When customizing a deck, you may choose to play with one affiliation or form alliances of two or more.
+Normally, cards from different affiliations cannot work together (are not compatible), with one exception: Non-Aligned and Neutral cards are compatible with any affiliation except Borg.
+For example, your Federation personnel cannot board your Bajoran ship.
 However, special cards such as treaties may allow two or more affiliations to work together.

-The Borg differ from the other affiliations in a number of important ways - for example, the Borg never mix or cooperate with affiliated, Neutral or Non-Aligned cards, and do not attempt missions.
-Before playing the Borg affiliation, you should familiarize yourself with these differences by reading the Glossary entry on Borg (and related entries).
+The Borg differ from the other affiliations in a number of important ways - for example, the Borg never mix or cooperate with cards of other affiliations, and do not attempt missions.
+Before playing the Borg affiliation, you should learn to play with one of the traditional affiliations first, and familiarize yourself with the differences by reading the Glossary entry on Borg (and related entries).
+(A Borg rulebook is also available from the Decipher website.)